ans-group/docs.ukfast.co.uk/source/security/wannacry.md

 ## How is this malware distributed?

-Wana Decrypt0r 2.0 ransomware is spreading via an exploit named ‘EternalBlue' allegedly discovered by the NSA which was then leaked online by a group of hackers known as ‘The Shadow Brokers'.
+Wana Decrypt0r 2.0 ransomware is spreading via an exploit named 'EternalBlue' allegedly discovered by the NSA which was then leaked online by a group of hackers known as 'The Shadow Brokers'.
 Since its initial detection this malware has caused serious issues for the UK National Health Service, Telefonica, Chinese Universities and the Russian Interior Ministry.

 The exploit works by gaining access to a remote system via the SMBv1 (Server Message Block) protocol which can be exploited via the following ports.